file-get-contents/dind-test/README.md

-# docker in docker was failed.
+# failure docker in docker.

 ## purpose
 host(mba) runs development container and development container is watched by delivery container by compose.watch .